-Over the years we’ve employed some descendants of former cinema pioneers and staff here.
-They are now part of the Tors Drive-In’s story.
+Over the years we’ve employed descendants of former cinema pioneers and staff here.
+All of our staff, patrons, supporters and friends are now part of the Tors Drive-In’s story.

 We’ve hosted many private functions in the past few decades, including birthday parties and intimate proposal nights!
 Plus there’s regular theme nights, such as Halloween and retro movie nights.
 The Tors’ has hosted many clubs and group social nights.

 We were especially thrilled to first bring the Sydney Travelling Film Festival (STFF) to town in 2011 and then 2012.
 We had already screened a lot of arthouse and foreign films, but the festival really showcased different types of movies from around the globe.
 It gave locals the opportunity to experience a film festival in their own backyard in a unique way.
 These are the only years that the STFF has ever been to a drive-in theatre!
 We look forward to bringing more of these types of events to town if possible.

 In 2016 we celebrated 50 years of big screen movies at the Tors.
 We were fortunate that the award winning filmmaker April Wright flew over from the U.S. as our special guest.
 She has made excellent documentaries about this industry including Going Attractions: The Definitive Story of the American Drive-in Movie.

 The Tors Drive-In has a rich history that has touched many lives from near and far.
 It’s our sincerest hope that it continues to evolve, grow and show movies under the stars to future generations.

 The first decade of the 21st Century rang in big changes regarding projection.
 There was the cyan sound upgrade, but by far the most significant development was digital projection.